[hdvideo id=419]

 RMI‚ National Weather Service Director Reginald White told Solomon Star that the system would ensure that early warning services are put in place to warn people in advance of expected disaster events.

-The systems are being put in place following the recent record high tide, no rx which destroyed homes, web properties and flooded the airport.
+The systems are being put in place following the recent record high tide, which destroyed homes, properties and flooded the airport.

 White revealed to the Solomon Star that local officials are working on installing warning points on the southern part of the country.